-To remain available to patients, medical devices need instead seek to use use one of the two other ways.
+To remain available to patients, medical devices need instead to use one of the two other ways.

 Notified Bodies

 Designate and notify Notified Bodies to the MDR faster, and enable them to certify manufacturers' quality systems in as timely a manner as possible.